tesiatran/hp-potion-shop/README.md

 ## Project Details

 Potion Shop is a full-stack LAMP & React shopping cart app.
-You can find remedies for a variety of needs, including aches/pains, stress, insomnia.
+You can find remedies for a variety of needs, including aches/pains, stress, insomnia, and more.
 Browse items, add to cart, delete from cart, and checkout when ready!

 ### Built with: